aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

   POST http://localhost:4200/armonik.api.grpc.v1.partitions.Partitions/ListPartitions 404 (Not Found)
 ```

-In fact, we have to use a proxy in order to redirect the gRPC call to the gRPC server (ArmoniK in our case).
+In fact, you have to use a proxy in order to redirect the gRPC call to the gRPC server (ArmoniK in our case).

 #### Create the proxy

-First, we need to create a `proxy.conf.json` file in `src` folder of our project:
+First, you need to create a `proxy.conf.json` file in `src` folder of our project:

 ```json [proxy.conf.json]
 {